Puwx/Puwx.github.io/README.md

-# I have no idea how any of this stuff works
+# Still getting the hang of JavaScript and CSS but this was a function project that was created using the **Folium** Python library.